< prev index next >

 + * configuration has a {@code ThreadFactory} that creates unnamed {@linkplain

-+ * purposes, and has no timeout.
++ * Thread##virtual-threads virtual threads}, does not name the scope, and has no timeout.

 + * <p> The 2-arg {@link #open(Joiner, UnaryOperator) open} method can be used to create a

-+ * method is called with a {@linkplain UnaryOperator operator} that is applied to the default
++ * method is called with a {@linkplain UnaryOperator operator} that is applied to the

 * {@code StructuredTaskScope} under construction.